-He made it permissible for his disciples, the Muslims to fight in battle against the idolators.
+He made it permissible for his Sahābah, the Muslims to fight against the aggressive idolators.
 All of this was allowed due to their worship of idols instead of Allah alone.
-For this reason he said: “Allah’s anger is severe upon a people who turned the graves of their Prophets into places of worship (mosques).”
-Allah’s anger is not severe except upon those who commit the gravest of sins; the greatest of sins, the severest and most outrageous is to take graves as places of worship and as idols that are worshipped besides Allah.
-And how many verses are there wherein Allah speaks against the polytheists; wherein He explains the weakness of their intellects, and what it subsequently leads them to ―that they would take as a god one who Allah turned into a corpse after death, a corpse that becomes a carcass in its grave.
-And Allah concealed that corpse in the earth such that none is able to get close to it let alone the fact that, it being a creation, is unable to help and aid the one who seeks from it, or to keep one safe from what he fears.
+For this reason, he said: “Allah’s anger is severe upon a people who turned the graves of their Prophets into places of worship (mosques).”
+Allah’s anger is not severe except upon those who commit the gravest of sins, the greatest of sins, the severest and most outrageous of which is to take graves as places of worship, as idols in essence that are worshipped besides Allah.
+And how many verses are there wherein Allah speaks against the polytheists?
+Wherein He (the Most High) explains the weakness of their intellects, and what it subsequently leads them to ―that they would take as a god a person who Allah turned into a corpse ―a corpse that becomes a carcass in its grave ―and Allah concealed that corpse in the earth such that none is able to get to it let alone the fact that it is unable to help and aid the one who seeks from it, or to keep one safe from what he fears.

-And how often has Allah made clear His power and ability with what He has shown of signs within the creation and the universe.
-And He made clear the inability of people and their weakness in the face of the most trivial of affairs, in the smallest and the least of matters, just as Allah (the Most High) stated: “Those whom you call upon besides Him own not even the skin of a date stone.
+And how often has Allah made clear His power and ability with what He has shown of signs within the creation and in the universe?
+He made clear the inability of people and their weakness in the face of the most trivial of affairs, in the smallest and the least of matters, just as Allah (the Most High) stated: “Those whom you call upon besides Allah own not even the skin of a date-stone.
 If you call upon them, they hear not your call ―and even if they were to hear, they could not grant your request.
 And on the Day of Resurrection, they will disown your association of them in worship.
 And none can inform you like Him who is the All-Knower.”
 [Fātir: 13-14]

-So exaggeration and going overboard with respect to veneration of the graves of the righteous and likewise with respect to living individuals leads such people to become worshippers of them instead of worshippers of Allah alone.
+So, exaggeration and going overboard with respect to the veneration of the graves of the righteous, and likewise with living individuals, leads such people to become worshippers of them instead of worshippers of Allah alone.
 Allah (the Most High) warned in His Book from going to extremes: “O People of the Book do not go to extremes in your religion ―and do not speak concerning Allah except the truth.
-Indeed ‛Eesā the son of Maryam is the Messenger of Allah and he came into existence due to His word, which He bestowed upon Maryam, and a spirit created by Him.
-So believe in Allah and His Messenger – and do speak with the Trinity.
-Cease!
-For that is better – indeed Allah is only one God.”
+Indeed Jesus the son of Maryam is the Messenger of Allah and he came into existence due to His word, which He bestowed upon Maryam, and a spirit created by Him.
+So believe in Allah and His Messengers ―and do not say, ‘Three (i.e. the Trinity)’ ―desist, for that is better for you.
+Indeed Allah is only one God.”
 [An-Nisā’: 171]

-At this point we shall also mention what happened to the people of Nooh (‘alaihis-salām) after the passing away of the Prophet Ādam (‘alaihis-salām): There used to be righteous men who would invite the people to the worship of Allah and encourage them to perform good deeds.
+At this point, we shall also mention what happened to the people of Nooh (‘alaihis-salām) after the passing away of the Prophet Ādam (‘alaihis-salām): There used to be righteous men who would invite the people to the worship of Allah and encourage them to perform good deeds.
 When they died, Shaytān came to the people [in the form of a man] and he urged them to erect statues and images of these righteous men in their meeting places so that they can be reminded of what they used to say, and that would prompt them to perform acts of worship.
 So they did as Shaytān said.
 Then after a period of time when that generation came to an end, the people started worshipping those images and statues.

-So we can see from this that Shaytān will sometimes call people to the worship of Allah for a longer term goal that will eventually lead the people to leave the worship of Allah to the worship of others besides Him.
+So we can see from this that Shaytān will sometimes call people to the worship of Allah for a longer-term goal that will eventually lead the people to leave the worship of Allah to the worship of others besides Him.

-Al-Lāt was the the idol of the people of Tā’if and those nearby.
+Al-Lāt was the idol of the people of Tā’if and those nearby.
 After Islam came along, these objects of worship were demolished ―and worship was established solely for Allah to the exclusion of everything else.
-Allah (D) said: “And fight them until their remains no more tribulation and that all of the religion is solely for Allah.
+Allah (the Most High) said: “And fight them until their remains no more tribulation and that all of the religion is solely for Allah.
 And if they cease associating others in worship with Allah, then indeed Allah is the All-Seer of what they do.
 But if they turn away, then know that Allah is your Lord, your Protector and your Supporter ―and what an excellent Protector and an excellent Helper.”
 [Al-Anfāl: 39-40]

-Ibn Abbās (L) said: “Allah’s Messenger invoked the curse of Allah upon the women who continually visit the graves, and those people who set up mosques over them and place lights over them.”
+Ibn Abbās (radiyallāhu ‘anhumā) said: “Allah’s Messenger invoked the curse of Allah upon the women who continually visit the graves and those people who build mosques (places of devotion) over them and place lights over them.”
 Reported by the authors of the Sunan.

 [This hadeeth is authentic due to its collective chains of transmission.
-For this reason Al-Albānee declared it to be saheeh in Saheeh Al-Jāmi’ no. 4985.
+For this reason, Al-Albānee declared it to be saheeh in Saheeh Al-Jāmi’ no. 4985.
 It reported from Ibn ‛Abbās, Abu Hurayrah and Hassān Ibn Thābit (radiyallāhu ‘anhum).]

 The fact that this narration is specific to women is an indication that they are more likely to fall prey to superstitious practices and deviated beliefs that are based upon ambiguities and distortions [of texts].
 And whoever ponders over the condition of the people knows this.

-Some of the scholars state that this prohibition of visiting the graves [for women] was before permission was granted to visit them.
+Some of the scholars state that this prohibition of visiting the graves [for women] was before permission was granted for them to visit.
 Permission to visit the graves occurs in an authentic hadeeth reported by Muslim wherein the Prophet (salallāhu ‘alaihi wasallam) said: “I used to forbid you from visiting the graves ―but visit them, for indeed they will remind you of the Hereafter.”

 This hadeeth is reported by Bukhāree (no. 1283) and Muslim (no. 926) from Anas Ibn Mālik (radiyallāhu ‘anhu) who said: The Prophet passed by a woman who was crying next to a grave.
-So he said to her: “Have taqwā of Allāh and be patient.”
+So, he said to her: “Have taqwā of Allāh and be patient.”
 So she responded: “Go away!
-For you have not been afflicted with me affliction.”
+For you have not been afflicted with my affliction.”
 She had not recognised him.
 So it was said to her: “That was the Prophet.”
 So she went to the door of the Prophet (salallāhu ‘alaihi wasallam) and did not find any guards there.
 So she said to him: “I did not recognise you.”
 So he said: “Indeed patience is to be observed at the first strike of calamity.”
-[So here the Prophet (salallāhu ‘alaihi wasallam) did not forbid her from visiting the grave.]
+So here the Prophet (salallāhu ‘alaihi wasallam) did not forbid her from visiting the grave.
 The scholars also prove that it is allowed for women to visit the graves because ‛Ā’ishah (radiyallāhu ‘anhā) visited the grave of her brother.

 The prohibition for women that is reported in the hadeeth does not refer to the visitation that is in accordance to the Sunnah ―rather the prohibition refers to the visitation that involves innovations and polytheistic practices.
 That is because visiting that is based upon the Sunnah does not entail the person being cursed.
 The curse is upon the one who does something forbidden, so the hadeeth refers to those women who do that which is forbidden ―it is for this reason the Prophet (salallāhu ‘alaihi wasallam) invoked the curse of Allah upon them.

 The proof for this is in his (salallāhu ‘alaihi wasallam) describing them as “those who set up mosques and place lights over them (i.e. the graves)…” Thus no one establishes mosques (places of worship) and lights over graves except the people of superstitious misguided beliefs.

-The difference between the innovated visiting and the polytheistic visiting of graves:
+The difference between the innovated visiting and the polytheistic visiting of graves

 The innovated visit: This is where the intent and thinking is that the worship and supplication next to a grave is a reason for the reward being multiplied and the worship being accepted.

 As for the visitation that is based upon the Sunnah: This is where one’s intent is to supplicate for the deceased.
-This is allowed for both men and women in general. ‘Ā’ishah (J) said to the Prophet (salallāhu ‘alaihi wasallam): “How should I address them O Allah’s Messenger?”
-He replied: “Say: Peace be upon the inhabitants of this place from the Believers and the Muslims: and may Allah’s mercy be upon those who have gone ahead from us, and those who will come later on ―and indeed we shall, inshā’ Allāh, join you.”
+This is allowed for both men and women in general. ‘Ā’ishah (radiyallāhu ‘anhā) said to the Prophet (salallāhu ‘alaihi wasallam): “How should I address them, O Allah’s Messenger?”
+He replied: “Say: Peace be upon the inhabitants of this place from the Believers and the Muslims ―and may Allah’s mercy be upon those who have gone ahead from us, and those who will come later on ―and indeed we shall, inshā’ Allāh, join you.”
 [Reported by Muslim, no. 249].
 So this is the correct position in this matter, inshā’ Allāh.

 And with Allah lies success and guidance.